cwarden45/DTC_Scripts/23andMe/README.md

 Independent of these scripts, you can also test uploading your raw 23andMe data into [DNA.LAND](https://dna.land/)

-With the caveat that the conversion isn't perfect (such as the missing indels), you can upload the .vcf file into the Variant Effect Predictor ([VEP](http://grch37.ensembl.org/Homo_sapiens/Tools/VEP)).
+With the caveat that the conversion isn't perfect (such as the missing indels), you can upload the .vcf file into the Variant Effect Predictor ([VEP](http://grch37.ensembl.org/Homo_sapiens/Tools/VEP))
+- Please note that it may take a little while to get your result.